23 Mar 2020: Page on query list merged into here.

 Traditional manual dimension sheets

-- Traditional dimension sheets used to take-off quantities take the following form:
+- Traditional dimension sheets used to take-off quantities take the following form (as seen in textbooks):

 - Dimensions are set in vertical stack, in the order of length, width and breadth.